Langevin diffusions on the torus: estimation and applications: Estimation for toroidal diffusions

 If the left and right hand sides of \eqref{eq:FU} are stacked column-wise, \eqref{eq:FU} becomes an $M_xM_y\times M_xM_y$ periodic $9$-diagonal system.
 This system cannot be solved so efficiently as in the tridiagonal case, requiring a more complex algorithm or a generic sparse LU factorization. \\

 An alternative approach that reduces drastically the computational burden of solving \eqref{eq:FU} is to adopt an Alternating Direction Implicit (ADI) scheme.
-ADI schemes make use of a powerful idea: split the multidimensional finite differences in a series of univariate discretizations with simpler associated systems.
-Originally developed for the diffusion equation, ADI schemes were extended to the convection-diffusion equations with a mixed derivative term by \cite{McKee1996}, in the so-called \textit{Douglas scheme} (Do).
-The Do scheme proceeds with an explicit multivariate step corrected by two unidimensional CN steps, whose purpose is to stabilize the explicit step.
-The scheme obtains $\bU^{n+1}$ in the following manner:
+ADI schemes split the multidimensional finite differences in a series of univariate discretizations with simpler associated systems.
+Originally developed for the diffusion equation, they were extended to the convection-diffusion equations with a mixed de\-riv\-ative term by \cite{McKee1996}, in the so-called \textit{Douglas scheme}.
+This scheme proceeds with an explicit multivariate step corrected by two unidimensional Crank--Nicolson steps, whose purpose is to stabilize the explicit step: